 Skip to content

-How to Amend or Change a Contract
+How to Amend or Change a Contract?

-When executing a contract, the parties will hopefully have reached an agreement on all of the commercial and legal terms of the contract.
+Contracts are living documents that can be amended when circumstances change or parties reach a new agreement.
+Knowing how to make those changes correctly ensures they are legally valid and enforceable.
 However, there are circumstances where parties may wish to amend or change a contract.
 It may be the case that the original contract terms no longer reflect the agreed position between the parties.
-In such situations, you must make the contract changes in a manner that is:
+In such situations, you must make the contract changes in a manner that is legal, valid and binding.
+This article explains the various ways in which you can amend or change a written contract legally.

 Understanding the Need for the Amendment